searchisko/project-classifier-poc/README.md

 ⋅⋅⋅ b) using simple **two-layered Neural Network** built on Tensorflow (more in code)

 ⋅⋅⋅ See [demo notebook](https://github.com/searchisko/project-classifier-poc/tree/master/classifiers/model/d2v_superior_classifier_neural_nb_evaled.ipynb)

+Some other classifiers are tested in the same folder.

 The overall objectives of the project are outlined [here](https://issues.jboss.org/browse/RHDENG-1111).